HeyCampbell/heycampbell.github.io/blog/c1-chefs-kitchen.md

 But that's not what we are going for here.

 I say, stay scared.
 Don't get past it, don't ignore it, don't run away.
-Look the wolf in the eyes, scream and cry a little, and walk right into his jaws.
+Look the wolf in the eyes, let him growl and roar and snap his jaws.

-And punch him square in the mouth.
+And poke him in the eye.
+THEN run.

-It'll hurt.
-And you'll learn that your fear was based on something real.
-And next time it comes up, you'll still be scared.
-It's that fear that pushed you to the point you could punch a freaking wolf in the mouth.
+Make sure you pissed him off good.
+You want that fear chasing you.
+You've got to use it to make you run faster and farther than you knew you could.

 It's when we are pushed to our limits that we grow the most.
-Fear is what brings us to those limits.
+Fear is what brings us past our limits.
 And staying in that zone allows us to be better than we ever thought we could be.

+Keep the wolf at your back.
+And when he starts to give up, let him catch up so he's right at your heels again.

 Stay mad.
 Stay hungry.
 Stay scared.